craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 ###### Space Bubbles
 > 'A small structure of clear marbles connected by spiney black veins.
 It bears an uncanny resemblance to a branch of grapes or berries, and you must consciously prevent yourself from attempting to consume a bubble.'
 > *Space Bubbles* is a **uncommon** artifact, and incurs 4d4 (10) radiation.
 > A *Space Bubbles* holds up to 6 charges.
 As an action, you may spend a charge to immediately surround yourself in a small personal bubble until the beginning of your next turn.
-While you are surrounded by your bubble, you are Restrained, and you cannot be targeted by to attacks or effects that originate from outside the bubble.
+While you are surrounded by your bubble, you are Restrained, and you cannot be targeted by attacks or effects that originate from outside the bubble.

 ###### Artyom's Skin
 > 'A small curve of yellow amber.
 It tingles with warmth.'